PHOTO LONDON 2018

 John Aldus, aka Gérald Ducimetière, documented and recorded the light and light sources in a house in rural Italy in Lumière/Lumières (1972): postcards inscribed with map references, together with sequences of small photographs of the changing light in each room provide poetic evidence.

-The late British artist/photographer Sue Barnes explored feminist themes about self-identity, family, and ‘the home’ in the 1970s and ’80s.
+The late British artist/photographer Sue Barnes explored feminist themes about self-identity, family, and \’the home’ in the 1970s and \’80s.
 Her domestic environment and her own ‘self’ were her major concerns and themes.
-She worked in photographic series: numerous self-portraits were made in her London flat, including a series where she is naked in her bath with plastic creatures, making play with Surrealism.
-Other series use repeated images of domestic objects or images from television, sometimes also incorporated into hand-made artist’s books as a method of presentation.
+She worked in photographic series: numerous self-portraits were made in her London flat; other series use repeated images of domestic objects or images from television, sometimes also incorporated into hand-made artist’s books as a method of presentation.

 Political and subversive themes helped British-based Michael Druks establish an international reputation in the 1960s and 1970s for his highly original conceptual work incorporating performance and photography.
 Works from Druks’ Flexible Geography series were exhibited at Gallery House, which was one of London’s most influential art spaces in the early 1970s.

 Howard Selina also exhibited at Gallery House, and actively used photography in his land-art works and performative conceptual works of the 1970s.
 In The Life Line Piece from 1972, he documented a land performance/intervention in a set of nine photographs.